AndreyKovalevskiy/BulbaTalks/docs/SCRUM_PROCESS.md

 ### The schedule of key Scrum events

 **Daily scrum meetings:** each workday 8:00 - 8:15 p.m.
-**Review:** Monday
+**Review:** each Monday 8.00 - 9.00 p.m
-**Retro:**  Tuesday
+**Retro:** each Tuesday 8.00 - 9.00 p.m
-**Sprint planning:** Wednesday
+**Sprint planning:** each Wednesday 8.00 - 10.00 p.m

 ### **Scrum Artifacts**
 Scrum’s artifacts represent work or value to provide transparency and opportunities for inspection and adaptation.
-### Product Backlog
-Product Backlog is an ordered list of everything that the product need.
-The Product Owner is responsible for the Product Backlog, including its content, availability, and ordering.
-### Sprint Backlog
-The Sprint Backlog is the set of Product Backlog items selected for the Sprint, plus a plan for delivering the product Increment and realizing the Sprint Goal.
-The Sprint Backlog describes whole amount of work that should be done by the Development Team.
-### Increment
-The Increment is the sum of all the Product Backlog items completed during a Sprint and the value of the increments of all previous Sprints.
+Our Scrum Team have a Product Backlog, Sprint Backlog, Increment and work with them in the same way as described in the [Scrum Guide](https://www.scrumguides.org/docs/scrumguide/v1/scrum-guide-us.pdf).
 Here you can find the Scrum Artifacts [Agile board](https://github.com/dersim-davaod/CocoaHeads-iOS-School-Twitter-project/projects/1)

 ### How to create a new issue